About 3 dozen high-rise buildings in South Florida are sinking

 It’s not uncommon for buildings to sink a little during and soon after construction, but the scientists called their discovery surprising because some of the changes took place several years later.

 Limestone under the South Florida beach is interspersed with layers of sand, which can shift under the weight of high-rises and as a result of vibrations from foundation construction.
-Tidal flows also play a role.
+Tidal flows and construction projects as far away as 1,050 feet (320 meters) have contributed to settling, the researchers found.
 The study used satellite images to capture the changes, with settling most noticeable in buildings in Sunny Isles Beach.
 The scientists said preliminary data also suggests sinking or settling further north, along the beaches of Broward and Palm Beach counties.

 The stretch of South Florida communities surveyed included Surfside, where the Champlain Towers South building collapsed in June 2021, killing 98 people.
 However, that collapse is thought to have been caused by reinforced concrete that deteriorated due to poor maintenance and flawed design.